-Highly available SQLite cluster powered by embedded NATS JetStream server.
+Highly available SQLite cluster with embedded NATS JetStream.

 - Create live local read/write replicas with go-ha database/sql driver